jordaniza/auxo-smart-contract-boilerplate/README.md

 We use import remappings to resolve import paths.
 Remappings should be prefixed with an `@` symbol and added to `remappings.txt`, in the format:

+> Note: ds-test is used internally by forge-std and so leave it as it is.

 ```
 @[shortcut]/=[original-path]/
 ```